Open call · Coming soon

 A theme opens

 A new theme launches every two months.
-Submissions for all themes remain open until February 2027 for the final selection.
+Submissions for all themes remain open until the final selection.

 2